rspurgeon/blog/content/blog/api-monetization-how-to.md

 ```

 Run the Kong gateway exposing various ports for usage on the host machine.

+> Note: The following command expects the environment variable
+> `KONG_LICENSE_FILE` to contain a valid path to a Kong license file.
-This command loads a Kong license into the environment variable
+> This file is loaded into the environment variable `KONG_LICENSE_DATA`
-`KONG_LICENSE_DATA` which expects the license file path to be present in the
-`KONG_LICENSE_FILE` variable.
+> prior to running the gateway and passed to it via environment variable.
 ```
 KONG_LICENSE_DATA=$(cat $KONG_LICENSE_FILE) docker run -d --name kong-gateway \
   --network=kong-net -e "KONG_DATABASE=postgres" \